jdegene/steamHWsurvey/README.md

 * As mentioned by [mrxz](https://github.com/jdegene/steamHWsurvey/issues/5) the data did not include "total rows", as in "Steam users with VR Headsets" which represent the normal stat across all users while the actual stats per VR Headset are relative to this totals number.
 As of September 2024 the total rows are included in the data (currently only relevant for VR Headsets), be careful when calculating sums across entire categories as the result might be misleading.

 * Data from December 2024 (uploaded January 2025) did show larger inconsistencies as mentioned by [Devaniti](https://github.com/jdegene/steamHWsurvey/issues/6), where sums can add up to mathmatically incorrect >100%.
 The data remained as is throughout January (i.e. was not revised by Steam).
-The following February upload (of January 2025 data) seems to be correct again.
+The following February upload (of January 2025 data) seems to be correct again, and was changed around February 19th 2025 by Steam to account for correct changes in relation to December (e.g. the first entry for Windows 11 from beginning of February changed from  "-0.0150,0.5346" to "0.0034,0.5346" at that date).
+The current dataset contains the revised data from February 19th 2025 but still the incorrect data for December 2024 (which could be calculated using the new changes though).

 # Official Information posted on the Steam Hardware Survey Site